Anaerobic exercise

 Anaerobic exercise is a type of exercise that breaks down glucose in the body without using oxygen; anaerobic means "without oxygen".
+This type of exercise leads to a buildup of lactic acid.

 In practical terms, this means that anaerobic exercise is more intense, but shorter in duration than aerobic exercise.

 The biochemistry of anaerobic exercise involves a process called glycolysis, in which glucose is converted to adenosine triphosphate (ATP), the primary source of energy for cellular reactions.

-This type of exercise leads to a buildup of lactic acid.

 Anaerobic exercise may be used to help build endurance, muscle strength, and power.

 Metabolism

 Anaerobic metabolism is a natural part of metabolic energy expenditure.
 Fast twitch muscles (as compared to slow twitch muscles) operate using anaerobic metabolic systems, such that any use of fast twitch muscle fibers leads to increased anaerobic energy expenditure.
 Intense exercise lasting upwards of four minutes (e.g. a mile race) may still have considerable anaerobic energy expenditure.
 An example is high-intensity interval training, an exercise strategy that is performed under anaerobic conditions at intensities that reach an excess of 90% of the maximum heart rate.
 Anaerobic energy expenditure is difficult to accurately quantify.
 Some methods estimate the anaerobic component of an exercise by determining the maximum accumulated oxygen deficit or measuring the lactic acid formation in muscle mass.

 In contrast, aerobic exercise includes lower intensity activities performed for longer periods of time.
 Activities such as walking, jogging, rowing, and cycling require oxygen to generate the energy needed for prolonged exercise (i.e., aerobic energy expenditure).
 For sports that require repeated short bursts of exercise, the aerobic system acts to replenish and store energy during recovery periods to fuel the next energy burst.
 Therefore, training strategies for many sports demand that both aerobic and anaerobic systems be developed.
 The benefits of adding anaerobic exercise include improving cardiovascular endurance as well as build and maintaining muscle strength and losing weight.